Dear Therapist: ‘My Therapist Won’t Let Me Break Up With Her!’

 I would like to continue therapy (as I clearly need it), but with a more affordable therapist who accepts my insurance (as I know those therapists are out there) and whom I don’t already distrust.
 So how do I break it off with my therapist?
 What’s the proper etiquette?
 And how can I do this forcefully enough that she won’t be able to talk me into staying?

-Too Broke For Therapy
+Too Broke for Therapy

 Dear Too Broke for Therapy,